-- MetaBlokTM the Company's lead platform and drug candidate targeting certain inflammation-based diseases which cause organ damage or failure, including sepsis; - AB569 a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs, wounds and urinary tract; - Borg: Peptide-Solid Surface Interface Binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and reduce corrosion; and, - MetaMxTM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.
+- Dipeptidase-1 (DPEP-1) Inhibitors currently the Company's lead platform targeting the enzyme DPEP-1.
+Lead drug candidate Metablok has the potential to treat or prevent DPEP-1 mediated organ inflammation which often results in organ damage or failure, including in the case of sepsis; - AB569 a new drug candidate for treating or preventing antibiotic resistant bacterial infections, primarily in the lungs and wounds; - Borg: Peptide-Solid Surface Interface Binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and to reduce corrosion; and, - MetaMxTM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.